 “Because peppermint oil has a muscle-relaxing effect, it may reduce the tone of the sphincter between the stomach and esophagus,” he says.
 “That can cause reflux in some people.”

-The information in this post first appeared in the May 2017 issue of Nutrition Action Healthletter.
+The information in this post appeared in the May 2017 and the December 2019 issue of Nutrition Action Healthletter.

 Find this article interesting and useful?